A Visual Representation-guided Framework with Global Affinity for Weakly Supervised Salient Object Detection: Conclusion

 \section{Conclusion}

-This work proposes a simple yet effective framework guided by general visual representations that simulate the general visual cognition of humans for scribble-based SOD, which aims to address the difficulty that previous models cannot capture the accurate structure of salient objects only based on small-scale weak SOD training data without the support of general knowledge like humans.
+This work proposes a simple yet effective framework guided by general visual representations that simulate the general visual knowledge of humans for scribble-based SOD, which aims to address the difficulty that previous models cannot capture the accurate structure of salient objects only based on weak SOD training data without the support of general knowledge like humans.
 Besides, a GSA loss is further proposed by maintaining the high semantic similarities within the salient objects and within the backgrounds, and effectively guides the model to perceive global consistency.
 Without introducing any additional label, our method has made great progress, substantially surpassing previous weakly supervised SOD models, and is comparable with the state-of-the-art fully supervised method.
+For future work, we will design an iterative refining framework to improve our method on edge details.
+Additionally, we will develop a general representation model for medical images and integrate it with our method to tackle the challenges in medical image segmentation.